 statement_mem setting (for example, in the 10MB range) has been shown to increase the performance of queries with low memory requirements.
 Use the

-statement_mem server configuration parameters to override the setting on a per-query basis.
+statement_mem server configuration parameter to override the setting on a per-query basis.
 For example:

 SET memory_spill_ratio=0; SET statement_mem='10 MB';